Weather Eye: All-Weather Eye

 In 1954, Nash-Kelvinator capitalized on its experience in refrigeration to introduce the automobile industry's first compact and affordable single-unit heating and air conditioning system optional for all Nash Ambassador, Statesman, and Rambler models.
 It was a true vapor-compression refrigeration system with a compact under the hood and cowl area installation.
 Combining heating, cooling, and ventilating, the new air conditioning system for the Nash cars was called the "All-Weather Eye".

 The 1954 Nash models were the first American automobiles to have a front-end, fully integrated heating, ventilating, and air-conditioning system.
-This was the first mass market system with controls on the dash and an electrically engaged clutch.
+This was the first mass-market system with controls on the dash and an electrically engaged clutch.
 This "first true refrigerated air conditioner system" for automobiles was also compact and easily serviceable with all of its components installed under the hood or in the cowl area.
 With a single thermostatic control, the Nash passenger compartment air cooling option was described as "a good and remarkably inexpensive" system.

-Entirely incorporated within the engine bay, the combined heating and cooling system had cold air for passengers enter through dash-mounted vents.
+Entirely incorporated within the engine bay, the combined heating and cooling system had cold air for passengers to enter through dash-mounted vents.
 Nash's exclusive "remarkable advance" was not only the "sophisticated" unified system, but also its US$345 price was significantly less than all the other systems.
-The optional air conditioning system offered by Oldsmobile cost $199 more and it weighed twice as much as the integrated Nash unit that added only 133 lb.
+The optional air conditioning system offered by Oldsmobile cost $199 more, and it weighed twice as much as the integrated Nash unit that added only 133 lb.

 A feature was the "desert only" setting on the A/C thermostat control, a position that typically ran the compressor continually.
-In humid environments, the evaporator will freeze up from the accumulating condensation if the compressor operates constantly, which will ultimately block airflow.
+In humid environments, the evaporator will freeze from the accumulating condensation if the compressor operates constantly, ultimately blocking airflow.
 Other temperature settings cycle the compressor to prevent this problem.
-Freeze up is not a concern in dry environments such as deserts, and this setting provides constantly cooled airflow into the passenger compartment.
+Freeze-up is not a concern in dry environments such as deserts, and this setting provides constantly cooled airflow into the passenger compartment.